 - Medicine to ease pain and swelling

 Some people may need surgery to ease pressure on the spinal cord.
-Choices are:
+The doctor may advise:

-- Discectomy —to remove part of an intervertebral disc that is putting pressure on the spinal cord or nerve root
+- Discectomy—to remove part of a disc that is putting pressure on the spinal cord or nerve root

-- Laminectomy —to remove a portion of a vertebra called the lamina
+- Laminectomy—to remove a part of a vertebra called the lamina

 - Fusion of the vertebrae